 This new session is designed to provide a brief glimpse into what is happening with eMEDS at different sites across the country.
 A series of brief 5-10 minute presentations will be given addressing points such as which medications are still on paper, if the site has complex meds, barcode scanning, clinical decision support, strategies to reduce alerts and other pertinent details.

 Topics/Questions for the Agenda:

-- Best practice case studies in specialist areas such as pediatrics prescribing, insulin prescribing, ICU prescribing, infusions, oncology, renal etc
+- Best practice case studies in specialist areas such as paediatrics prescribing, insulin prescribing, ICU prescribing, infusions, oncology, renal etc

 - Rural and regional implementations & experience in different states & territories